weber-gregoire/tic-tac-toe-serverless-demo/README.md

 # Serverless Tic Tac Toe
-Simple Tic Tac Toe application used to show what can be done with serverless framework.
+Simple Tic Tac Toe application used to show what can be done with serverless framework.\
-The app let you create new games and play with another person.
+This app was created to be used as a live demo during a DevOps meetup.\
+The presentation can be found [here on slideshare][0]

 ## Setup
 `npm install`